Approved by the General Meeting of Gjensidige Forsikring ASA (5 April 2018)

 The General Meeting can, by the same majority as required for amendments to the Articles of Association, authorize the Board to make decisions to raise subordinated loan capital and external financing, and specify more detailed terms in this connection.
 The authorization must be limited to a maximum amount and cannot be valid for longer than until the next Annual General Meeting.

 Article 4 Amendments to the Articles of Association.
 Approval

 Unless otherwise stipulated by law, a decision to amend the Articles of Association must be supported by at least two third of both the votes cast and of the share capital represented at the General Meeting.

-Amendments to the Articles of Association must also be approved by the King of Norway in order to be valid.
+Amendments to the Articles of Association must be approved by the Financial Supervisory Authorty to the extent required pursuant to applicable law.